verlok/verlok.github.io/_posts/2019-03-01-lazy-load-responsive-images-in-2019-srcset-sizes-more.md

 tags: [srcset, responsive images, lazy load]
 ---

 In the latest years, both at my job and as maintainer of a [LazyLoad script](https://github.com/verlok/lazyload), I've specialized in **lazy loading** of **responsive images**.
-In this article, I'm going to show you what HTML, CSS and Javascript code you need to write in 2019 in order to lazy load responsive images.
+Today I'm going to show you what HTML, CSS and JavaScript code you need to write _in 2019_ in order to serve responsive images _and_ load them lazily.
+In the second part of the post, I'm also showing how to make the browser **natively pick the WebP image** when it supports it.

 ## Responsive lazy what?